 FREE See You Saturdays at the Oklahoma Hall of Fame (1400 Classen Dr) features crafts, virtual and video exhibits and more.
 All ages welcome.
 10 a.m. – 1 p.m.

-OU Men’s Gymnastics vs Stanford at McCasland Field House (151 E Brooks St, Norman). $8-$10.
-3 p.m.
+OU Men’s Gymnastics vs Ohio State at McCasland Field House (151 E Brooks St, Norman) features a meet against the Buckeyes. $8-$10.
+6 p.m.

 Drop-In Drawing at the National Cowboy & Western Heritage Museum (1700 NE 63rd St) features a group art session in the galleries or gardens at the museum to practice different techniques and skills.
 Borrow drawing materials from the Visitor Services Desk in the museum lobby (while supplies last) or bring your own.
 Free with admission.
 2-3 p.m.